airnativeextensions/nativeextensions-documentation/docs/adverts/mediation/ironsource.md

 ## Step 4: Additional code required

-You should call `IronSource.init();` in your code before you intend to display ads.
+You should call `AdMobIronSource.instance.init();` in your code before you intend to display ads.
 This ensures the internal sdk is initialised correctly.

 ### Android